flybywiresim/docs/docs/fbw-a32nx/feature-guides/autopilot-fbw.md

 When reporting issues please take the following into account:

-* read the known and typical issues to be sure it's not already known or can be solved that way
+* Read the known and typical issues to be sure it's not already known or can be solved that way.
-* have a look at your fps
+* Have a look at your fps.
-* note down which flight condition you are (in flight, on ground)
+* Note down which flight condition you are (in flight, on ground).
-* note down what the FMA showed (or even better: take a screenshot or make a video)
+* Note down what the FMA showed (or even better: take a screenshot or make a video).
-* you can press the DFDR button (right of the throttle levers and above the TCAS panel) to mark an event
+* You can press the DFDR button (right of the throttle levers and above the TCAS panel) to mark an event.
-* if you ask for support you might be asked for a FDR file, those can be found in the work folder (see below)
+* If you ask for support you might be asked for a FDR file, those can be found in the work folder (see below).

 ***